KateSimpson/Retrofit-co-design-toolkit/index.md

  _This is Part L Conservation of fuel and power for existing buildings, shared by UK Government_

  * [Conservation areas](https://historicengland.org.uk/advice/hpg/has/conservation-areas/)
- _This is the UK guidance on conservation areas, find out if your home is in a local conservation area via your local authority_
+ _This is the UK guidance on conservation areas, find out if your home is in a local conservation area via your local authority Planning team_

 # Economical tools